RokKos/FRI_Programiranje/README.md

 And I will manualy include them into this repository.

 ## <a name="reporting"></a> Reporting bad test cases
 If you find a test case with wrong input data or wrong output data (result).
 Create issue with name DNxx Test case yy and then add description of the problem.
+The [template](https://github.com/RokKos/FRI_Programiranje/blob/master/.github/ISSUE_TEMPLATE.md will tell you how the issue should be structured.
 Or you can send me an e-mail with subject DNxx Test case yy.

 ## <a name="information"></a> Additional information
 Any addiotional information about git, test cases, running program on test cases etc., you can contact me over Skype: Rok Kos or e-mail: rk7344@student.uni-lj.si.